yang-sec/CAN-SessionKey/README.md

 Experiment on the SSKT protype
 - Following the same procedure but with the SSKT files.
 - Additionally, make sure the N value is also the same across all uploaded key_server_sskt and nodes_sskt programs.

+## Part 2: Benchmark Evaluation and Extrapolation Analyses
+Performance of single cryptographic operations in the protocols including encryption, decryption, hash, and Lagrange polynomial recovery are evaluated in this part. <strong>The experiment is conducted on one [Arduino Uno R3](https://store.arduino.cc/usa/arduino-uno-rev3) board.</strong>
+- AES encrytion/decryption and BLAKE2 hash calculation can be evaluated with the examples provided by [Arduino Cryptography Library](https://github.com/rweather/arduinolibs/tree/master/libraries/Crypto), which are replicated in this repository.
+Simply run Benchmark/TestAESSmall/<strong>TestAESSmall.ino</strong>, Benchmark/TestAESTiny/<strong>TestAESTiny.ino</strong> and Benchmark/TestBLAKE2s/<strong>TestBLAKE2s.ino</strong> to see the result.
+- For evaluating the polynomial recovery mechanism used in SSKT (Eq.
+(1) in the paper), run Benchmark/testPolynomial/<strong>testPolynomial.ino</strong> to see the result.

+The Benchmark/ExtrapolationAnalyses folder contains python programs for extrapolating the total communication and computation costs of the protocols.
+Python packages <em>numpy</em> and <em>matplotlib</em> are needed.